-The Most Popular Types of YouTube Videos
+The Most Popular Types Of YouTube Videos

 For the latest news and trends on top YouTubers, Instagrammers, bloggers, & Snapchatters, subscribe to our industry digest newsletter!

-The 13 Most Popular Types Of YouTube Videos
+The 16 Most Popular Types Of YouTube Videos

-1. Product Review Videos
+1. Commentary YouTube Videos

 Bethany Mota's “Valentine’s Day Vlog: Target & Starbucks”